Saarthakm/OptionsTradingProject/README.md

-# Optionize: Options Trading Visualizer
+# Quant Trading Project
-•	Software tool for options traders to visualize stock options prices and Greek values to track options trends overtime
+•	Experimentation with different modeling schemes for trading